MarkoH17/Spray365/README.md

 ```

 #### Spraying an Execution Plan
 Once an execution plan is available, Spray365 can be used to process it.
-Running Spray365 in "spray" (`-s`) mode will process the specified execution plan and spray the appropriate credentials.
+Running Spray365 in "spray" (`spray365.py spray`) mode will process the specified execution plan and spray the appropriate credentials.
+See the spray mode help (`spray365.py spray -h`) for more detail.
 ```bash
 $ python3 spray365.py spray --execution_plan <execution_plan_filename>
 ```